rachelmharrison/SEGfinal/README.md

 View - compile and fix errors (mainly in flight class) ignore errors that say ViewSOmethingsScreen don't exist

-Event - I really need this construtor done -SImone
+Event - I really need this construtor done -SImone(I have to do the Personnel file before this 'works' unless you wanna take out the guardInCharge thingy)